fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

 ========
 This defines the function that will be used as a model for the fitting.
-Inside FitBenchmarking, this is passed on to the specified software and as such, a single function will not be valid with both softwares.
+Inside FitBenchmarking, this is passed on to the specified software and as such, a single function will not be valid with both packages.

 Mantid
 ^^^^^^